scottaxcell/cs555-assignment1/README.md

 ## TODO
 ### Miscellaneous
+* ensure all classes are thread safe
+* ~~store shards on random servers, not just one which is happening now~~
+* cleanup up status printouts
+* erasure printout not printing any shards
 * ~~can i remove the socket from the messages and create constructors that take serialized data~~
 * ~~create run script to launch controller, chunk servers, and client for easier testing~~
 * ~~add temp testing command line handling for easier testing~~